Snakes. Feared by some, and admired by others.

 Overall, Corn Snakes are excellent beginner pet snakes and are very easy to care for.
 They don’t require any crazy-unique-special care, and would be best suited for a new and aspiring snake owner.

-Pros: Why Corn Snakes Make Good Pets
+Pros: Why Corn Snakes Make Great Pet Snakes

 - Easy to maintain, don’t require a lot of advanced cage setup

 - Very friendly, one of the most docile and easy to handle pet snakes